Does Alcohol Cause Depression And Mental Health Problems?

 Could alcohol be contributing to your depression?

-The effects of alcohol on the brain
+The effects of drinking alcohol on the brain

-Alcohol is generally considered to be a depressant, or a substance that can reduce nervous system activity and arousal.
+Alcohol is generally considered to be a depressant, a substance that can reduce nervous system activity and arousal.
 This depressive effect is often why people tend to turn to alcohol to unwind or relax.

 However, consuming alcohol can lead to a slowed central nervous system and symptoms such as slurred speech, stumbling, and the inability to make decisions.
 Alcohol can also decrease activity in the prefrontal cortex, which is typically associated with rational thought and decision-making.
 This may be why people usually have lower inhibitions and make risky choices while under the influence of alcohol.